-I suppose it’s not the best idea to post a recipe for risotto made with spring vegetables a week after the unofficial start of summer, a.k.a.
-Memorial Day.
-Yet here I am with a recipe I made and photographed at the beginning of April.
+I suppose it’s not the best idea to post a recipe for risotto made with spring vegetables a week after the unofficial start of summer.
+Yet, here I am.

 “There is more to life than simply increasing its speed.” ― Mahatma Gandhi

 Learning new things can feel overwhelming, especially as an adult who has not learned something new in awhile.
 Add in the expectation for instant perfection, and a recipe for disaster is born.

 Nearly two weeks have passed since my last post, and nearly two months have passed since I stood over the stove one Sunday morning stirring wine and broth into a risotto to bring to a potluck picnic later that day.
 It is what it is.

 “And I asked myself about the present: how wide it was,

 how deep it was, how much was mine to keep.”

 - ¼ pound baby bella mushrooms

 - 2 leeks, chopped (white and pale green parts only)

 - 1 fennel bulb, chopped